swells/java-example-client-data-io/examples/tutorial/anon-discrete-exec/README.md

 ## Tutorial: Example-by-Example

-The name of each example indicates the data input and data output types respectively in the following format:
+The name of each example applicatoin indicates the data input and data output types respectively in the following format:

 [`Data Input Type`]In[`Data Output Type`]Out